Less Expensive Than Lobster Rolls, But Just As Good!

 - Leftovers and storage: Store leftover cooked shrimp separate from the buns.
 The shrimp will keep in an airtight container in a fridge for up to 3 days.
 To reheat: warm the shrimp gently in a microwave or in a small skillet on a stovetop over medium high, until just warm again.
 Toast fresh buns in a little butter, then spoon the filling inside.
 Garnish with fresh herbs and enjoy!

-Serve these Warm, Buttery Shrimp Rolls with a side of coleslaw, pickles, homemade potato chips, a crisp salad, or a bowl of tomato gazpacho for a complete and satisfying meal.
+Serve these shrimp rolls with a side of coleslaw, pickles, homemade potato chips, a crisp salad, or a bowl of tomato gazpacho for a complete and satisfying meal.

 For more easy summer side dishes, consider pairing them with: No Cook Broccoli Salad, Light Israeli Couscous Salad, or cool, refreshing Watermelon Feta Salad.